 A 22-year-old member asked:

-what causes acute myelogenous leukemia?
+What causes acute myelogenous leukemia?

 2 doctor answers • 4 doctors weighed in

-Hematology and Oncology
+Hematology and Oncology 37 years experience

 DNA mutations: Leukemias occur due to mutations in dna.
 Many mutations have been linked to aml, however, the cause for most of the mutations remains unclear.
 Known risks include radiation exposure and certain chemical exposure.